Iran breaches uranium stockpile limit set by nuclear deal

 “We had previously announced this and we have said it transparently what we are going to do,” Zarif said.
 “We are going to act according to what we have announced and we consider it our right reserved in the nuclear deal.”

-The U.N. nuclear watchdog, the International Atomic Energy Agency, later said its director general had informed officials that it verified Monday that Iran had broken through the limit.
+The U.N. nuclear watchdog, the International Atomic Energy Agency, later said its director general had informed officials that it verified Iran had broken through the limit.

 Under terms of the nuclear deal, Iran agreed to have less than 300 kilograms (661 pounds) of uranium enriched to a maximum of 3.67%.
 Previously, Iran enriched as high as 20%, which is a short technical step away from reaching weapons-grade levels.
 It also held up to 10,000 kilograms (22,046 pounds) of the higher-enriched uranium.